microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Hands-on lab/HOL step-by step - Modernizing Data Analytics with SQL Server 2019.md

      AND ws.[ws_quantity] > 40;
    ```

+3. **Execute** the query.
-2. After the query executes, select the **Execution plan** tab.
+4. After the query executes, select the **Execution plan** tab.
 Hover over the Hash Match step of the execution plan.
 You should see a warning toward the bottom of the Hash Match dialog showing spilled data.
 Also observe the execution time.
 In our case, this query took 16 seconds to execute.

    ![The Hash Match dialog shows spilled data warnings.](media/ssms-memory-grant-feedback-old.png 'Query execution plan showing spilled data')

-3. Either highlight and delete everything in the query window, or open a new query window.
+5. Either highlight and delete everything in the query window, or open a new query window.
 Paste the following query to execute the select query that contains the hash match once more.
-If you opened a new query window instead of reusing this one, make sure to select the **Include Actual Execution Plan** button to enable it. **Execute** the query.
+If you opened a new query window instead of reusing this one, make sure to select the **Include Actual Execution Plan** button to enable it.

    ```sql
    USE sales;